-If you have a registered account, but do not remember your password you may reset your password by going to the agency portal homepage, in Account Access enter your e-mail address, click on the "Forgot Password" link.
+If you have a registered account but do not remember your password, you may reset your password by going to the agency portal homepage.
+In "Account Access," enter your e-mail address and click on the "Forgot Password" link.
 For additional assistance, you may contact the COPS Office Response Center by phone at 800-421-6770 or send an e-mail to AskCopsRC@usdoj.gov.

-How do I obtain access to complete the COPS Office progress report?
+How do we obtain access to complete the COPS Office progress report?

-If you do not have your user name and/or password, please contact the COPS Office Response Center by phone at 800-421-6770 (from Monday through Friday between 9:00 AM and 5:00 PM Eastern time) or e-mail the Response Center at AskCopsRC@usdoj.gov.
+If you do not have your user name or password, please contact the COPS Office Response Center by phone at 800-421-6770 (from Monday through Friday between 9:00 a.m. and 5:00 p.m.
+Eastern time) or e-mail the Response Center at AskCopsRC@usdoj.gov.

-What if I make a mistake or need to modify my progress report after it is submitted?
+What if we make a mistake or need to modify our progress report after it is submitted?

 Awardees may need to make a change or may be asked by a subsequent COPS Office reviewer to make a correction to a submission.
-The recipient can update the submission by logging on to the COPS Office website or by calling the COPS Progress Report Team at 800-659-7379.
+The recipient can update the submission by logging on to the COPS Office website or by calling the COPS Office Progress Report Team at 800-659-7379.